Introduction to Microsoft Defender for container registries

 Azure Container Registry (ACR) is a managed, private Docker registry service that stores and manages your container images for Azure deployments in a central registry.
 It's based on the open-source Docker Registry 2.0.

-To protect the Azure Resource Manager based registries in your subscription, enable Azure Defender for container registries at the subscription level.
-Azure Defender will then scan all images when they’re pushed to the registry, imported into the registry, or pulled within the last 30 days.
+To protect the Azure Resource Manager based registries in your subscription, enable Microsoft Defender for container registries at the subscription level.
+Defender for Cloud will then scan all images when they’re pushed to the registry, imported into the registry, or pulled within the last 30 days.
 You’ll be charged for every image that gets scanned – once per image.

 |Release state:||Generally available (GA)|

 |Pricing:||Microsoft Defender for container registries is billed as shown on the pricing page|

 |Supported registries and images:||Linux images in ACR registries accessible from the public internet with shell access

 'Private' registries (unless access is granted to Trusted Services)

 Super-minimalist images such as Docker scratch images, or "Distroless" images that only contain an application and its runtime dependencies without a package manager, shell, or OS